kartelmode/hash-map-experiment/README.md

 Other unknown for this experiment key naming strategies should use `nativeHash` or `xxHash` with `RobinHood`, because these combinations give more stable performance results for random and not only keys.

-Also it's a well-known [issue](https://vanilla-java.github.io/2018/08/15/Looking-at-randomness-and-performance-for-hash-codes.html) that default java's hash function isn't good enough at all.
+Also, it's a well-known [issue](https://vanilla-java.github.io/2018/08/15/Looking-at-randomness-and-performance-for-hash-codes.html) that default java's hash function isn't good enough at all.